Credit Cards Airline Credit Cards

 How to get airline tickets through your credit card shopping portal

 Many credit card issuers have their own shopping portals, allowing you to easily redeem your points.
-One example is Chase Ultimate Rewards.
+One example is Chase Travel.
 If you want to redeem your Chase points for airline tickets, go to the Chase portal and sign into your account (located in the upper right of the page).
 Then you select travel and search for your flights.
 You’ll see how many points it will take to book.

 In general, your points are worth about one cent apiece when you book through the Chase portal.
 However, some cards give you a better value for your points.
 For example, the Chase Sapphire Preferred® Card’s points are worth 1.25 cents each, and the Chase Sapphire Reserve®’s points are worth 1.5 cents each as long as you redeem them for travel booked through the Chase portal.